rhelmstedter/spd/blog_post.md

 ## Future Plans

-This was an fun project to put together.
+This was a fun project to put together.
 It solved a real problem I was facing and I got to mess around with plotting data, which I always love.
 Moving forward I want to find a way to streamline grading and printing of the certificates.
 For the certificates I have an idea of opening the URLs with `webbrowser` and then using [pyautogui](https://github.com/asweigart/pyautogui) to print them for me.
 Maybe split the list of certificates into individual columns with an addition column of "printed" for each.
 Printed could be a boolean letting me know if I have already printed that one.
 Grading will be more difficult.
 Our current student information system doesn't allow me to uploads grades via CSV.
 (Or any other format for that matter, I mean its 2022, c'mon man!)

 I want to give a huge shout out to Bob for giving me the option to download the data and encouraging me to write about it.
 If you have questions, comments, or suggestions for improvement please reach out.
 I am [@RHelmstedter](https://twitter.com/RHelmstedter) on Twitter or @Russell Helmstedter in the PyBites Slack Channel.